HSLdevcom/team-infodevops/docs/one-pagers/Branching-Versioning-Deployment-Proposal.md

 ## Why?

-Currently, branching, versioning, and deployment practices vary across teams.
+Currently, branching, versioning, and deployment practices vary across repositories.
 This inconsistency causes:

 - Merge conflicts and confusion about release readiness